 To speak to an Accident Claim personal injury solicitor directly, please call us on 0800 073 8801; our claims lines are open 24 hours, 7 days a week.

 If you prefer, you can email us at email@example.com a personal injury lawyer will get back to you as soon as possible.

-If you’re a funfair worker who’s sustained an accident while working that wasn’t your fault, read our guide below for more information on your rights:
+If you’re a funfair worker who sustains injuries an accident while working that wasn’t your fault, read our guide below.
+It offers more information on your rights: